U2C9727A4/oorrp/SPECIFICATION.md

 4: sizeof. `Adds no additional headers.` Returns the maximum message size the OORRP server can handle.
 4r: sizeof. `size[uint64]`. size represents the maximum message size the server can handle. size is little endian.

+5: get_object_amount. `Adds no additional headers.`. returns the amount of objects the server has.
+5r: get_object_amount. `obj_amount[uint64]`. obj_amount represents the amount of objects the server has. obj_amount is little endian.

+6: get_oid `i[uint64]`.
+Gets the OID of the i'th object.
+(Objects are sorted by their OIDs.
+When i = 0, the object at that position is the object with the highest numerical OID.) i is little endian.
+6r: get_oid. `oid[uint64]` oid represents the object id of the object. oid is little endian.

 # Base headers